 What are Benzos?

-Benzos are a class of drugs that includes benzodiazepines and barbiturates.
-The most common benzos include Valium (diazepam), Xanax (alprazolam), Ativan (lorazepam), Klonopin (clonazepam) and Ambien (zolpidem).
+Benzos, short for benzodiazepines, are a class of central nervous system (CNS) depressant drugs.
+The most common benzos include Valium (diazepam), Xanax (alprazolam), Ativan (lorazepam), Klonopin (clonazepam), and Ambien (zolpidem).
 These medications are prescribed for anxiety disorders, insomnia, seizures, alcohol withdrawal symptoms, muscle spasms, migraines, panic attacks, and other conditions.

 Benzos are highly addictive.
-They have been found to be more addictive than cocaine, heroin, morphine, oxycodone, methadone, and hydrocodone.
-When taken regularly over time, benzos can cause tolerance and dependence.
-This means that you will need higher doses of benzos to get high.
+In fact, they have been found to be more addictive than cocaine, heroin, morphine, oxycodone, methadone, and hydrocodone.
+When taken regularly over time, benzodiazepine usage can lead to tolerance and dependence.
+This means you will need higher doses of benzos to achieve the same effect.
 Tolerance also makes it harder to stop using benzos once you begin abusing them.

-In addition to being addictive, benzos are also very dangerous.
-In fact, they’re one of the top 10 prescription drugs abused by teens.
-They are so dangerous that the FDA required new labeling on all prescribed benzos.
-They can lead to memory loss, confusion, aggression, psychosis, seizures, coma, and death.
-People who take benzos long-term often develop an addiction to them.
-Some benzos are even used as date rape drugs because they make users drowsy and less likely to fight back.
+In addition to being addictive, benzos are very dangerous.
+They’re one of the top 10 prescription drugs abused by teens.
+Due to the dangers of benzodiazepines, the FDA requires new labeling on all prescriptions.
+Long-term benzo usage can lead to memory loss, confusion, aggression, psychosis, seizures, coma, and death.
+Many who regularly take benzodiazepines develop an addiction to them.

 A New Day Begins with Tennessee Valley Recovery